Helping psychedelics become approved medicines

 Floris Wolswijk – Founder

-Floris started Blossom to scratch his own itch, he couldn’t find a place that explained the science of psychedelics in a way that most people could understand.
+Floris started Blossom to scratch his own itch.
+He couldn’t find a place that explained the science of psychedelics in a way that most people could understand.
 He was missing a place that went beyond Google Scholar searches but was not as dense as an academic book.
 After not finding such a resource for psychedelics (as medicine), he founded Blossom in September 2019.

 Floris has a master’s degree (MSc) in Psychology (2008-2012) from the Erasmus University in Rotterdam, The Netherlands.
 After university, he co-founded a start-up in a different field.
 Through first personal experiences with psychedelics and subsequently an encounter with the scientific literature, he fell in love with the psychedelics field.
-He hopes to play a small part in making psychedelics more widely available and used both in medicine and for self-development.
+He hopes to play a vital part in making psychedelics more widely available and used both in medicine and for self-development.

 Iain Burgess – Lead Researcher